GavinHuttley/gav_blog/posts/setting_up_your_computer.rst

             ├── data/
             └── test files

-Research projects have input data that may be local to your institute or external, e.g. resources such as Zenodo_, GenBank_, or Ensembl_.
+Research projects have input data that may be local to your institute or external, e.g. resources such as Ensembl_, GenBank_, or Zenodo_.
 Wherever your data comes from, store it under the ``data/`` directory with a name that reflects its origin.

 For a research project, these data files can be massive!
-As such, you are advised not to add data files to your research project's ``git`` repository.
+As such, **do not** to add the data files to your research project's ``git`` repository.
 An alternate way to version those files is by uploading them to Zenodo_ (for instance) and adding a script that does the download.
 Users seeking to replicate your work then run that script to reconstitute the state of your project directory.

-.. note:: Putting Jupyter notebook files in version control can be problematic.
+.. note:: "notebook files" refers to Jupyter_ notebook files.
+Putting these in version control can be problematic.
 There are multiple reasons for this, e.g. embedded images can make these files very large.
 This has led to tools like `nbstripout <https://github.com/kynan/nbstripout>`_.
 My advice is only to include notebooks if they're small.

 .. rubric:: Footnotes

+.. [#] ``git`` is the major tool used for "version control" of text files.
 .. [#] Yo do not actually have to use GitHub_ for this.
 But if GitHub_ is how you will share your work with other |:scientist:|, you may as well.
 .. [#] This is necessary for prototyping your code runs in parallel using MPI library (Message Passing Interface).
 MPI is the most likely protocol for parallel computation supported on the supercomputer.
 .. [#] On windows, install the `Remote WSL <https://code.visualstudio.com/docs/remote/wsl-tutorial>`_ extension.